alexandre-normand/clickontyler.com/_posts/2009-12-23-switching-from-paypal-to-fastspring.markdown

 You can download the default theme I put together, <a href="http://cdn.tyler.fm/blog/fastspring-default.zip">here</a>.
 Hopefully it'll save you some time.
 Or, better yet, maybe FastSpring would be kind enough to post it to their documentation page for everyone else to use as well.

-<strong>Update:</strong> Did I say legendary customer support?
+**Update:** Did I say legendary customer support?
 I mean it.
 It's a little after 1am here, and FastSpring just emailed me a quick thank you along with their official default theme.
 Awesome work guys (and gals).